What is a Natural Monopoly?

 Natural monopolies are also set up as a way of directing investment within an economy.
 For instance, natural monopolies in certain heavy industries prevent private investors from investing in these industries.
 Some governments restrict foreign private investors from investing in the nation’s heavy industries such as iron, coal, copper, and nuclear fuels.

 Many of the largest energy companies in the world are natural monopolies in their respective markets.
 Natural monopolies are usually set up by governments for the provision of necessities such as energy and water.
 Utilities involve high start-up costs and require expensive infrastructure investment.
 Hence, natural monopolies for utilities are easily maintained by governments.
 However, with the development of cheap nuclear power in recent times, this may change in the near future.
-Telecoms, internet, national defense are all examples of markets that experience some form of government intervention through natural monopolies.
+Telecoms, internet, and national defense are all examples of markets that experience some form of natural monopolies.

 Classic examples of natural monopolies:

 - Electric utilities